yisiox/tp/docs/UserGuide.md

 **Q**: My device is running MacOS, and the text is not displaying correctly.
 What should I do?<br>
 **A**: Try installing [this](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx) Java 11 version instead.

+**Q**: My device is running MacOS, and I am unable to open `assetbook.jar` by double-clicking.
+What should I do?
+**A**: Right click `assetbook.jar`, then select 'Open'.
+Select 'Open' on the pop-up to start the application.

 **Q**: My device is running an operating system that is not Windows, MacOS or Linux.
 Can I use *AssetBook*?<br>
 **A**: *AssetBook* may work on your device, but it is not guaranteed to work.
 If there is high demand, we may start supporting new operating systems!